EPFL-EMPlus/emplusvault/README.md

 Database migrations are managed with Alembic:

 ```
+# Change either the model definition or do a manual change in the migration file later (see db/versions/).
+This is the preferred way.
+nano emv/api/models.py

-# Create a new migration
+# Create a new migration file.
+This will have the new definition of the changes if models.py was changed.
+Otherwise add your changes here (also found in db/versions/).
 alembic revision -m "description of change"

-# Apply migrations
+# Apply migrations to the db.
 alembic upgrade head
 ```